 Migration is the travel of animals from one place to another, typically for the search for food or warmer temperatures.

 Animal Migration in Winter

 The instinct of birds and insects to use the same migration pattern, even if they have never traveled it before, remains a mystery to scientists.

 Some mammals like whales, bats, elk, and caribou also migrate to warmer locations each winter.

 Some insects migrate just a little.
 For example, earthworms move deeper underneath the earth to avoid the cold.

-Animal Migration Facts
+Animal Migration for Kids ~ Fun Facts

 The grey whale has the longest migration path, of over 13,000 miles.